binerogroup/documentation/_sources/guides/kubernetes-on-openstack-using-rke.rst.txt

 * Edit the ``cluster.yml`` file.
 Under the section **cloud provider** enter the correct parameters (more info `here <https://rke.docs.rancher.com/config-options/cloud-providers/openstack>`__.
 IDs and names are available in the platform using any of the management tools.
-The finished file might look something like this:
+The finished file looks like this:

 ::